chensnathan/YOLOF/README.md

 # You Only Look One-level Feature (YOLOF), CVPR2021
 A simple, fast, and efficient object detector **without** FPN.

-- This repo provides an neat implementation for YOLOF based on Detectron2.
+- This repo provides a neat implementation for YOLOF based on Detectron2.
 A [`cvpods`](https://github.com/Megvii-BaseDetection/cvpods) version can be found in [https://github.com/megvii-model/YOLOF](https://github.com/megvii-model/YOLOF).

 > [**You Only Look One-level Feature**](http://arxiv.org/abs/xxx),